AlexNek/TrackingShips/README.md

 - **pro**: easy to replay all actions again in case of error correction as all actions are stored.
 Changes to the domain object could be made only over events.
 - **contra** not so easy implmentation and understanding.
+Connection to exteranl systerm is not so easy.
+Version changing over the time is not so easy.

 Lets imagine that we have an error in production system then we could replay all stored events into deployemnt and debug it.
+In addition, we could set/see our system state to any time before or we could use storedevents for complrtr different system und different reason.

 For example a simple model is using - ships that carry cargo and move between ports.
 ![image](Images/shipDomainCd.gif)